ManthanUgemuge/e-commerce/README.md

 A E-commerce Website layout made with help of HTML & CSS.

 ## About the Project
-Basic E-commerce Website UI with help of HTML, CSS and JavaScript.
+Basic E-commerce Website UI with help of HTML & CSS.

 ## Tech Stacks Used :